Step 11

 Click on the RGB Channel and go back into the Layer Menu.
 Go to Select>Load Selection, load the Blue copy Channel, check Invert and click OK.

-3 comments on “How to Create a Medieval Movie Poster in Photoshop”
+3 responses to “How to Create a Medieval Movie Poster in Photoshop”

 Leave a Reply